applidget/omniauth-openid-connect/README.md

 This is a fork from: https://gitlab.com/gitlab-org/gitlab-omniauth-openid-connect Why forking ?
 Because in the gem above, omniauth must be < 1.9.
 We use >= 2.0.
 It works nicely.
-We should use the original version as soon aos it becomes compatible with omniauth >= 2.0.
+We should use the original version as soon as it becomes compatible with omniauth >= 2.0.

 # OmniAuth::OpenIDConnect